SpotlightKid/jacket/README.md

 # jacket

-A [Nim] wrapper for the [JACK] client side [C API] aka *libjack*.
+A [Nim] wrapper for the JACK Audio Connection Kit ([JACK]) client side [C API] aka **libjack**.

 ## Project status

 This software is in *beta status*.

-The majority of JACK client APIs have been wrapped and are functional (see [examples]), but some APIs (e.g. threading) still need wrapping.
+The majority of JACK client API functions have been wrapped and are functional (see[examples]), but some API parts (e.g. threading) still need wrapping.
 Others, like the server control or the deprecated session API, will probably not be covered by these bindings.
 While this project is in beta stage, symbol names may still be changed and things moved around before the first stable release.

 ## Installation